unframed/JSONModel.php/README.md

 ~~~

 Note how a new `JSONModel` instance can be constructed without a definition of its columns or its selection, nor knowledge about its primary keys and column types.

-The name of a database table or view name may be all what an application of `JSONModel` needs to count, select, insert, replace, update or delete relations in a table.
-And do it by default only with the safe options supported by  `SQLAbstract`.

 For instance, to count all relations in the `task` table then select from it all columns and return a list of `JSONMessage` boxing the results, we can reuse the same function that selects everything from any table or view controlled by a `JSONModel` controller: